Educational Psychology Overview

 Both programs of study are offered fully online (synchronous delivery) or on campus (face-to-face).
 Students have the flexibility to attend scheduled class sessions on the USM campus or using Zoom videoconferencing.

-Both programs of study also include a course sequence verified by the Behavior Analyst Certification Board (BACB®) to meet the coursework requirements for eligibility to take the Board Certified Behavior Analyst (BCBA) examination under the Fourth Edition and Fifth Edition Task Lists.
-To qualify for BCBA certification, individuals must possess an acceptable graduate degree, complete acceptable behavior analytic coursework and practical experiences, and pass the BCBA examination.
+Both programs of study also include a course sequence verified by the Association for Behavior Analysis International (ABAI) to meet the coursework requirements for eligibility to take the Board Certified Behavior Analyst (BCBA®) examination under the Fourth Edition and Fifth Edition Task Lists.
+To qualify for BCBA certification, individuals must possess an acceptable graduate degree, complete acceptable behavior analytic coursework and supervised fieldwork, and pass the BCBA examination.

-- The Certificate in Applied Behavior Analysis program includes the behavior analytic coursework required for BCBA certification and is designed for students who already have an earned graduate degree in applied behavior analysis, psychology, or education.
+- The Certificate in Applied Behavior Analysis program includes the behavior analytic coursework required for BCBA certification and is designed for students who already have an earned graduate degree.

-- The Master of Science in Educational Psychology program includes the behavior analytic coursework required for BCBA certification and leads to an acceptable graduate degree in educational psychology.
+- The Master of Science in Educational Psychology program includes the behavior analytic coursework required for BCBA certification and leads to a graduate degree in educational psychology.

-- Completion of the BCBA examination and supervised practical experiences must be arranged by students independent of the University or Educational Psychology program.
-Supervised practical experiences may occur concurrent with or upon completion of the coursework.
+- Completion of the BCBA examination and supervised fieldwork must be arranged by students independent of the University or Educational Psychology program.
+Supervised fieldwork may occur concurrent with or upon completion of the coursework.

 Additional information about the Behavior Analyst Certification Board (BACB®) standards and certification requirements may be obtained here: http://www.bacb.com